The ketogenic diet is one of the best diets out there when it comes to weight loss and general health.

 In order to start the process quicker than that, you can use an online calculator to get an estimate and use that as a starting point.
 After that, you can adjust based on your results.

-Keep in mind, though, that weight loss takes time and is not linear – if you see no changes at first, do not discourage.
+Keep in mind, though, that weight loss takes time and is not linear – if you see no changes at first, do not feel discouraged.

 If you’ve hit a weight loss stall that lasts for more than 3-4 weeks, there’s a number of strategies you can try out – check out our article on the topic!